NoleStites/STEM-REx/AI_DOT_Files/probabilistic_vs_deterministic_computing.md

 *Classical*
 : refers to an object being governed by Newtonian physics

+> Quantum computing uses a probabilistic approach, not deterministic.

 ### Probabilistic Classical Computing

 - Similar to deterministic algorithms, only now we have access to a source of perfect randomness